BandaruSrinivasulu/APIEngine/HowToDocs/HowTo-APIFunctions/How-To-Copy-API-Function.md

 # How to Copy an API Function

 This Section will describe how to copy an API Function to a new API Function.
-This is partically useful where API Functions are simular, or follow a certain pattern and you do not want to start from scratch.
+This is partially useful where API Functions are similar, or follow a certain pattern and you do not want to start from scratch.

 First Navigate to the API Function you want to copy, and select Copy API Function from the Action Menu.